ZerdBG3/RAW/Features.md

 * Removes the auto-failing Strength and Dexterity Saving Throws when Prone
 * Nerfs Fire dipped and Poison coating damage to 1 static damage (from `1d4`)
 * Removes surface creation on most benefitial potions (like healing and resistance potions) - you can't heal people by throwing potions at their feet!
+* Adds Heavy Armor to various locations and traders

 ## Feats
 * Fixes the AC bonus from Dual Wielder